“How we spend our days is, of course, how we spend our lives.”

 All the results in your life come from these little things.

 Regardless of your unique life circumstances, or how you define success, you don’t suddenly become successful.
-You become successful over time based on your rituals.
+You become successful over time based on your habits.

 Failure occurs in the same way.
 All your little daily failures (that you don’t learn and grow from) come together and cause you to fail…